First Dark Matter Search Results From Coherent CAPTAIN-Mills: Data Analysis

 \subsubsection{\iso{57}{Co} and \iso{22}{Na} Sources}

-The first data set used in the detector calibrations was the source calibrations (\iso{57}{Co} and \iso{22}{Na}) which recorded the light output from the known $\gamma$-ray spectra.
-The light was tracked from the source to the PMTs to determine the number of PEs produced in each tube.
-A 10\,ft rod was used to insert a radioactive source along the vertical axis of the chamber, and position it from the top to the center of the detector.
-The source was encapsulated in a stainless steel capsule at the end of a 1\,ft bayonet to maximize solid angle acceptance.
-The stainless steel capsule used to hold the source is shown in Fig.~\ref{fig:sourceCapsule}.
+The first data set used in the detector calibrations comes from the source calibrations (\iso{57}{Co} and \iso{22}{Na}) which recorded the light output from the known $\gamma$-ray spectra.
+The light was tracked from the source to the PMTs to determine the number of PEs produced in each PMT.
+A 3.05\,m rod was used to insert a radioactive source along the vertical axis of the chamber, and positioned it from the top to the center of the detector.
+The source was encapsulated in a stainless steel capsule at the end of a 0.30\,m bayonet to maximize solid angle acceptance.

-Two sources were chosen to calibrate the detector: (i) a 10\,$\mu$Ci \iso{57}{Co} producing 126\,keV that will escape the stainless steel capsule and (ii) a 3\,$\mu$Ci \iso{22}{Na} producing back-to-back 511\,keV $\gamma$-rays (due to positron-electron annihilation) simultaneous with a 1.27\,MeV $\gamma$-ray.
+Two sources were chosen to calibrate the detector: (i) a 10\,$\mu$Ci \iso{57}{Co} source produced two $\gamma$-rays $\sim$126\,keV that escaped the stainless steel capsule and (ii) a 3\,$\mu$Ci \iso{22}{Na} source produced back-to-back 511\,keV $\gamma$-rays (due to positron-electron annihilation) simultaneous with a 1.27\,MeV $\gamma$-ray.
 When the sources were placed in the detector their decay products were completely contained, thus providing an energy calibration between 126\,keV and 2.2\,MeV.

-The DM search described in Sec.\,\ref{sec:dmCuts} will be a prompt only analysis, and therefore the source calibration was done for only the prompt light.
+The DM search described in Sec.\,\ref{sec:dmCuts} is a prompt only analysis, and therefore the source calibration is done for prompt light only.
 The prompt time region, first 90\,ns of the event, corresponds to about 30\% (70\%) of the light coming from electromagnetic (nuclear recoil) events.

-The energy calibration measured was determined from the \iso{22}{Na} source, which was more robust, and was found to be $33.2\pm8.8$\,PEs for 2.2\,MeV electromagnetic source.
-This corresponds to 3.8\,MeV nuclear recoil source, assuming a quenching factor of 25\% for the corresponding energy region.
+The energy calibration is determined from the \iso{22}{Na} source, which is more robust, and found to be $15.1\pm4.0$\,PEs/MeVee (electromagnetic equivalent).
+This corresponds to a 4.1\,MeVnr (nuclear recoil) source, including a quenching factor of 27.2\% for the corresponding energy region.
+Unfortunately, the true peak for \iso{57}{Co} is less than 2 PE and not observable above the noise.
+However, we assumed a linear response for the energy calibration using the \iso{22}{Na} source and trusted it for energies $>$200~keV (i.e., energies greater than the \iso{57}{Co} decay).

+The uncertainty obtained from the quenching factor is determined by taking the world measurements and finding the energy independent mean and sigma~\cite{Akimov:2020pdx}.
+Unlike what is shown in Ref.~\cite{Akimov:2020pdx}, where a linear slope is determined, an energy independent average is needed because the nuclear recoil events from DM coherent scattering extends up to (1\,MeV) and the current quenching factor data goes up to around 200\,keV.
+Therefore, the quenching factor used for this analysis is $0.272\pm0.035$, which corresponds to a fractional error of 12.0\% in reconstructed DM events.